Born under the sign of Ophiuchus? | EarthSky.org

 Enjoying EarthSky?
 Sign up for our free daily newsletter today!

-Bottom line: The sun lies within the boundaries of the constellation Ophiuchus the Serpent Bearer for about two weeks of every year, and thus Ophiuchus is an informal member of the Zodiac.
+Bottom line: The sun lies within the boundaries of the constellation Ophiuchus the Serpent Bearer for about 2 weeks of every year, and thus Ophiuchus is an informal member of the zodiac.
 Astrological signs versus astronomical constellations, how to locate Ophiuchus.

 Taurus?
 Here’s your constellation